 Car insurance can feel complicated sometimes, from what it covers to why we end up paying what we do.
-That’s why we’re here to break down at least one of these great car insurance unknowns: exactly how what type of car you drive affects what you pay for car insurance.
-Keep reading to see what details about your car are considered when getting a quote from your insurance company.
+That’s why we’re here to break down at least one of these great car insurance unknowns: does the car you drive affect what you pay for car insurance.
+Keep reading to see what details about your car are considered by auto insurance companies.

 How fancy is your car?

 Many people already know that the make and model of their car affect their insurance rate.
-For instance, if you drive a fancy foreign sports car, your rate will likely be higher than your sedan-owning neighbor.
+For instance, if you drive a fancy Italian sports car, your rate will likely be higher than your sedan-owning neighbor.
 Why?
-Foreign parts are more difficult to acquire and fewer auto shops can perform the repairs you may need.
-Cars like your neighbor’s sedan are easier to repair and their parts are much more readily available, which means they’ll be paying less for their plan.
+Your two-door sports car most likely will need special parts and replacements if it’s ever in need of repairs.
+They’ll likely be more difficult to acquire and fewer auto shops can perform the repairs you may need, since your car might need help from a specialty mechanic experienced with your car’s make.
+Cars like your neighbor’s sedan are usually easier to repair and their parts are much more readily available, which means they’ll be paying less for their plan.

 Your car’s birthday is important.